Star-Union-Web/Frontend/youtubemuisc/README.md

 - **Responsive Design**: Works seamlessly across devices.
 - **Customizable Layout**: Includes navigation, playlist sections, and a player bar.
-- **Dynamic Search**: Mock search functionality for exploring songs and artists.
 - **Minimalist UI**: Inspired by YouTube Music, using Tailwind CSS to style and structure the layout.

 ## Technologies Used